stlab/adobe-contract-checks/README.md

        ::adobe::contract_violation::kind_t kind,
        const char *const file,
        std::uint32_t const line,
-       const char *const message)
+       const char *const message) noexcept
      {
        // whatever you want here.
        std::terminate();
      }
      ```

-   That way, other reasons for unexpected termination such as uncaught
+   That way, other reasons for unexpected termination, such as uncaught
    exceptions, will still cause emergency shutdown.

 3. If your custom contract violation handler needs to print a